-First, the normality of the data was confirmed by examining the results of Kolmogorov-Smirnov test (p > 0.05).
+First, the normality of the data was confirmed by examining the results of Kolmogorov- Smirnov test (p > 0.05).
 Then, to determine the participants' mean score, the inter-rater reliability was obtained using Cronbach's alpha coefficient, the results of which are shown in Table 1.

 Table 1.
-Results of Inter-rater Reliability in the Pretest
+Results of Inter-rater Reliability in the Pretest and Posttest

-and Posttest

-and rostiest

-Group Step Cronbach's
+Group Step Cronbach's Alpha Coefficient

-Alpha

-Coefficient

 Academic Pretest 0.88

-Education Posttest 0.94
+Education (Control Posttest 0.94

-(Control group)
+group)

-Scenario Pretest 0.85
+Scenario Education Pretest 0.85

-Education Posttest 0.92
+(Experimental Posttest 0.92

-(Experimental

 group)